8 Great Rivers for Tubing in Wisconsin

 Enjoy the summer scenery and native wildlife as you float down the river, or get wet and wild as you navigate the rapids.
 Stay for the day or even a whole week at riverside campgrounds where the whole family can be entertained.
-Tubing not your style?
-No worries, many outfitters also have canoes and kayaks available for rent.
+Is river tubing not your style?
+No worries, many outfitters also have canoes and kayaks available for rent!

 Float through the wilderness on this river which is part of the St. Croix National Scenic Riverway.

 The popular Apple River, located in Northwest Wisconsin near the Minnesota border, is close to all the action.
 The wild rapids satisfy the daring, while families and groups find this a fun place to cool off and relax.